exakat/exakat/docs/Reports.rst

 Composer is a JSON report format.

-Composer depends on the following 1 themes : Appinfo.
+Composer depends on the following theme : Appinfo.

 Dependency Wheel
 ----------------